nphorsley59/survival-model/README.md

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/embarkment_ptable.png "Did Embarkment Location Matter?")<br>

 ### 2. Streamline Your Data
 Next, I like to clean and organize my dataset so it is easy to work with.
-This includes tasks like dealing with NULL values, checking for errors, transforming skewed features, renaming unintuitive columns or values, removing outliers, and engineering new features.
+This includes tasks like dealing with NULL values, checking for errors, transforming skewed features, renaming unintuitive columns or values, removing outliers, and engineering new features.<br>

+For this dataset, I listed out six tasks:
+- Address Nulls
+- Split 'Cabin' into deck and room number
+- Split 'Name' into title and last name
+- Use 'Ticket', 'ParCh', and 'SibSp' to determine if passengers were alone or in a party
+- Rename, drop, and re-order columns
+- Convert ordered factor columns to numeric

 **Figure 4.**